TheOdinProject/curriculum/ruby/advanced_ruby/blocks.md

 As you can see, `#select` has two arguments specified `|a, b|`, on each iteration we pass a single element of nested_array into the block.
 On the first iteration this is: `[1, 2]`, this array now, is deconstructed automatically (into a = 1, b = 2) and its values compared as specified.
 So on to the next rounds of iteration in which we pass `[3, 4]` and `[5, 6]` one by one.
 This happens because the block `{|a, b| if a + b > 10 }` is treated as a non-lambda proc.
 This property is not limited to `#select` but also applies to other `enum` methods like `#map`, `#each` etc.
-You can read more about this here: [documentation](https://docs.ruby-lang.org/en/3.3/Proc.html)
+You can read more about this in the [Proc class documentation](https://docs.ruby-lang.org/en/3.3/Proc.html).

 A lambda, on the other hand, DOES care and will raise an error if you don't honor the number of parameters expected.